pagkly/Zed/Investopedia3/TreasuryDirect Definition.md

 TreasuryDirect Definition
 ## What Is TreasuryDirect?

-TreasuryDirect is the online platform through which investors can purchase federal government securities directly from the [U.S. Treasury](https://www.investopedia.com/terms/u/ustreasury.asp).
+TreasuryDirect is the online platform through which investors can purchase federal government securities directly from the [[U.S. Treasury]](https://www.investopedia.com/terms/u/ustreasury.asp).

 ### Key Takeaways